Enhancing Agentic Textual Graph Retrieval with Synthetic Stepwise Supervision: Method

 For reward design, existing approaches predominantly rely on outcome-based reward signals, which have demonstrated remarkable effectiveness in domains such as mathematical reasoning and code generation.
 However, prior studies~\citep{wang2025spa,choudhury2025process,deng2024novice} have shown that in relatively complex scenarios such as graph retrieval, conventional outcome-based reward signals tend to be overly sparse.
 This sparsity hampers effective credit assignment to early-stage actions, ultimately resulting in inefficient learning over long action chains.
 This observation motivates our adoption of process-level rewards in the training process, where the reward signal is determined by the contribution of each current action to the golden subgraphs.

 Specifically, each step $t$ is associated with a process-level rule-based reward $\ell_t$ that provides graded feedback according to the quality of the predicted action:

-Here $\mathrm{Invalid}(\cdot)$, $\mathrm{Format}(\cdot)$, and $\mathrm{Partial}(\cdot)$ are deterministic rule-based functions that check output validity, format correctness, and partial correctness, respectively, and $c_1, c_2$ are dataset-specific hyperparameters.
+Here, $\mathrm{Inv}(\cdot)$, $\mathrm{Fmt}(\cdot)$, $\mathrm{Corr}(\cdot)$, and $\mathrm{Part}(\cdot)$ denote the deterministic functions for checking validity, format correctness, action correctness, and partial correctness, respectively. $c_1$ and $c_2$ are dataset-specific hyperparameters.
 Consequently, we adopt the reward function shown in Eq.~\ref{eq:reward} to train our model using the GRPO method.